-- (a) Consistent with all state laws and rules authorizing the funding and any specific direction by the legislature. - (b) Subject to available funds. - (c) Based on evaluations of grant applications submitted and other relevant information available.
+- (4) When awarding grants, ecology decisions will be: - (a) Consistent with all state laws and rules authorizing the funding and any specific direction by the legislature. - (b) Subject to available funds. - (c) Based on evaluations of grant applications submitted and other relevant information available.